-It may be easy to drive a fast car quickly, but driving a nearly standard HQ Kingswood, complete with 3.3 Litre 6 cylinder and 3 speed manual, now that’s a challenge!
+It may be easy to drive a fast car quickly, but driving a nearly standard HQ Kingswood, complete with 3.3 Litre (202ci) six cylinder engine and three speed manual transmission, now that’s a challenge!

 The concept of racing HQ Holdens was 'invented' in Tasmania and introduced to mainland Australia by the Sporting Car Club of SA, who promoted the first mainland race at Mallala in 1989.
 This category has redefined the term 'close racing', with racers diving three abreast into corners with amazing regularity.
 The best part for would-be racers is that, in relative terms at least, racing a HQ Holden is an inexpensive way to enter into competitive motor sport.

 After the initial purchase of the car, strict regulations ensure that maintenance and modification costs are kept to a minimum.
 With everyone using the same cars, there’s no shortage of advice for newcomers from experienced racers on how to tune cars and improve lap times.
 HQ Holden racing has long been the definitive entry level category for saloon car racing in Australia, providing the opportunity to enjoy close racing and develop racecraft at an affordable price.

 HQ Holden racing is managed by a national body, HQ Racing Australia (HQRA).
 A significant clause in the HQRA Constitution states that the class will “never allow any freedom within the regulations of the HQ Holden class that will allow the class to deviate from its roots of providing low cost circuit motor racing".
 While the national body (HQRA) oversees the category, each state has a separate club that supports its local members and works with their state race promoters to facilitate their involvement in the local competition.